Geography and Population

 Compared with most countries in Western Europe, the cost of living in Northern Cyprus is low.

 The international dialing code is 00 90.
-Internet access can be at internet cafes in the cities, towns and some resorts.

-Traffic keeps to the left, a relic of British rule.
+Traffic keeps to the left.

 Turkish Republic of Northern Cyprus has a typical Mediterranean climate with about 300 days of sunshine per year.
 It enjoys dry, warm summers and mild winters.
 The bulk of the rain falls during the period from November to March.
 The coldest month is January having minimum and maximum mean temperatures of 6ºC and 16ºC respectively.
 In the hottest month August the corresponding minimum and maximum mean temperatures are 21ºC and 35ºC.